 We are pleased to welcome the following well known and respected international psychologists as Honorary Presidents of The International Society for Coaching Psychology.

 Professor Stephen Palmer PhD (ISCP Honorary President) is recognized as a leading international coaching psychologist and is the Honorary President of the International Society for Coaching Psychology.
 He is Honorary President and Fellow of the International Stress Management Association (UK), Honorary Vice President of the Institute of Health Promotion & Education, and Honorary Vice President of the Society for Dialectical Behaviour Therapy.
 He is Former Honorary President of the Association for Coaching.
-He is Director of the Coaching Psychology Unit at City University, London, UK.
+He is Director of the Coaching Psychology Unit at City University, London, visiting Professor of Work Based Learning & Stress Management at Middlesex University, and Adjunct Professor of Coaching Psychology at Aalborg University, Denmark.
 He is also Director of International Academy for Professional Development Ltd and the Centre for Coaching, London.
-He has authored co-edited 40 books on coaching, coaching psychology, counseling, therapy and stress management.
-He is UK Co-ordinating Editor of the International Coaching Psychology Review, Consultant Editor of The Coaching Psychologist, and Executive Editor of Coaching: An International Journal of Theory, Research and Practice.
+He has authored co-edited 47 books on coaching, coaching psychology, counseling, psychotherapy, resilience, wellbeing and stress management.
+He is former UK Co-ordinating Editor, now Co-editor of the International Coaching Psychology Review, Consultant Editor of The Coaching Psychologist, and Executive Editor of Coaching: An International Journal of Theory, Research and Practice.
 He Co-edited (with Whybrow) the first Handbook of Coaching Psychology.
-He was specialist adviser to the Defence Committee of the House of Commons in their Duty of Care enquiry in 2004-05.In addition, he has over 30 years experience in business and has demonstrated coaching and therapy on BBC television.
+He was specialist adviser to the Defence Committee of the House of Commons in their Duty of Care enquiry in 2004-05.In addition, he has over 40 years experience in business and has demonstrated coaching and therapy on BBC television.